Good Neighbor Policy

 Students and their guests shall respect the property of their landlord, host and neighbors.
 They are to refrain from the destruction, defacing or littering of property.

 Students should not engage in verbal harassment, profanity and fighting words directed toward others.
-Rather, when the potential for conflict develops, students are encouraged to seek assistance from Campus Safety & Security.
+Rather, when the potential for conflict develops, students are encouraged to seek assistance from Campus Safety & Security and/or local law enforcement.

 Physical assault and confrontational behavior is unacceptable.
 If a volatile situation occurs, students are expected to walk away until the concerns can be appropriately addressed.
 Additionally, students can seek assistance from Campus Safety & Security and/or local law enforcement.

-The use of alcoholic beverages should be in accordance with all state and local laws.
+The purchase, possession or use of alcoholic beverages should be in accordance with all state and local laws.

 Responsibility and the Social Host